edifice.App#

 App(MyRootElement()).start()

-If the application is normal application in an operating system window, then the root Element rendered by MyRootElement must be a Window.
+If the application is a normal application in an operating system window, then the root Element rendered by MyRootElement must be a Window.

 1. Create the application event loop qasync.QEventLoop.